EpicEric/sandhole/book/src/technical_overview.md

 A reverse proxy is an intermediary server that receives and forwards requests to a backend service.
 They are commonly used to secure traffic, or expose servers behind a firewall/private network.

-Sandhole is essentially a reverse proxy.
+Sandhole is itself a reverse proxy.
 It leverages SSH for authentication and tunneling of services, while transparently handling client requests.

 ![A diagram displaying Sandhole's usage as a reverse proxy.
 It's deployed to a public server, where a local service connects to its SSH port.
 A remote service in a private server also connects to the SSH port over the Internet.
 Meanwhile, a client's web browser connects to the HTTPS port of Sandhole over the Internet.](./how_it_works.svg)

-As such, it's possible to expose services publicly without needing a VPN, even behind NAT or firewalls.
+As such, it's possible to expose services publicly without needing a VPN, even when the private server is behind NAT or firewalls.

 ## Example flow

-Let's say client A wishes to expose a local service, running on port 8080, to the Internet.
+Let's say that client A wishes to expose a local service, running on port 8080, to the Internet.

 ![A diagram showing a connection to Sandhole's HTTP proxy in six steps.](./example_flow.svg)